rajabishek/swift-essentials/manuscript/01_basics.md

 Here, AudioSample is defined as an alias for UInt16.
 Because it is an alias, the call to AudioSample.min actually calls UInt16.min, which provides an initial value of 0 for the maxAmplitudeFound variable.

+# Tuples
+Tuples group multiple values into a single compound value.
+The values within a tuple can be of any type and do not have to be of the same type as each other.